Chew/TARDIS-Docs/docs/advanced-console.md

 # TARDIS Advanced Console

 For players who like a bit more complexity in their game play, the TARDIS has an Advanced Console feature.
-This in combination with the `medium` or `hard` difficulty mode, changes the way that all console features work.
-On `medium` or `hard` difficulty, you MUST use the Advanced Console, on `easy`, it is optional.
+This in combination with the `difficulty.circuits` and `difficulty.disks` config options, changes the way that all console features work.
+If either of those settings is `true`, you MUST use the Advanced Console for the feature, if `false`, they are optional.

 The Advanced Console consists of multiple TARDIS components — the Advanced Console itself, the Disk Storage Container, plus various Storage Disks and Circuits.